How to Win ChatGPT Citations (2026 Research)

 Use these triggers:

 Inference: Do not gate these assets behind a form.
-If the crawler cannot see "Free" in the visible text/code, it does not count.
+If the crawler cannot see "Free" in the visible text or code, it does not count.

 Hack 5: Schema Freshness